shadowmint/unity-n-relay/README.md

-# TEMPLATE
+# N-Relay

-...
+This is a unity client for the relay project.

 ## Usage

-See the tests in the `Editor/` folder for each class for usage examples.
+TODO...

 ## Install

 From your unity project folder:

     npm init
-    npm install TEMPLATE --save
+    npm install shadowmint/unity-n-relay --save
     echo Assets/pkg-all >> .gitignore
     echo Assets/pkg-all.meta >> .gitignore